redVi/jTabs/README.md

 ```

 Customize the styles as you want.
 But **don't forget**: styles for active tab
-are important and must contains following lines:
+are important and must contain following lines:

 ```css
 .tab-js { display: none; }